STEM takes flight in this hands-on drone engineering program! We do this in a great hall on campus with wide-open space

 Addy’s Boston Latin School Faculty Advisor, Cate Arnold has described them as dedicated, reliable, skilled and passionate.
 Take for example, their work on developing a floor tile that captures the energy imparted by walking on it.
 Consider the applications of this!

-There are three versions of Drone & Code: rising 6th to 9th grade beginner, 6th to 9th grade advanced and 3rd to 5th grade children.
+There are three versions of Drone & Code: Beginner to Advanced rising 6th to 9th grade, Advanced 6th to 9th grade and Beginner 3rd to 5th grade

 Your child will first learn about the different sensors and electronic modules on drones and controllers.
 Next, using Python coding, campers will tackle several flight challenges, with hands-on testing, trials, and troubleshooting that demonstrate the scientific approach.
 Critical thinking, teamwork, and fun are part of every day’s activities!
 Coding experience or not, we will advance your child’s knowledge.